igillespie/TB66MotorController/README.md

 //Standby
 int pinSTBY = 7;

-TB66MotorController motorController(pinAIN1, pinAIN2, pinPWMA, pinBIN1, pinBIN2, pinPWMB, pinSTBY);
+//initialize the controller, put this above your setup() function TB66MotorController motorController(pinAIN1, pinAIN2, pinPWMA, pinBIN1, pinBIN2, pinPWMB, pinSTBY);
 ~~~
 Here is how to drive the motors: